-The Plan Administrator shall consider a loan in default if any scheduled repayment remains unpaid as of the last business day of the calendar quarter following the calendar quarter in which a loan is initially considered past due.
+The Plan Administrator shall consider a loan in default if a scheduled repayment remains unpaid as of the last business day of the calendar quarter following the calendar quarter (end of the "cure period" for that payment) in which that payment was initially due or if there is any outstanding balance at the end of the cure period for the last schedule payment date.
+Any payment made will be first applied to the oldest outstanding payment.
 In the event of a default, the entire outstanding principal and accrued interest shall be immediately due and payable.
 If you terminate your employment, you may continue to repay your loan through recurring ACH repayments.
 Any default in repayment to the Plan will result in the treating of the balance due for your loan as a taxable distribution from the Plan.